csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-16-remote-server-configuration-tools.md

 - Networking: 10 GbE, 25 GbE, 40 GbE, and 100 GbE Ethernet
 ```

+* As an example HPE BladeSystem c7000 Enclosure.
+Blade servers has ilo for each.
+It has 16 bays.

 ## Updating The ILO

-HP Servers come in all shapes and formes such as HP Proliant series.
+HP Servers come in different shapes and formes such as HP Proliant series.

 * https://pingtool.org/latest-hp-ilo-firmwares/